Skip to main content

 The Architecture of Hormonal Influence

 To appreciate the connection between hormones and cardiac health, it helps to visualize the endocrine system as a master controller.
 Testosterone in men, for example, does much more than govern male characteristics; it plays a direct role in maintaining lean muscle mass and managing visceral adipose tissue, the metabolically active fat that surrounds your internal organs.
-An accumulation of this visceral fat is a known driver of insulin resistance and inflammation, both of which place a direct strain on the cardiovascular system.
-Therefore, a decline in testosterone can initiate a cascade of metabolic changes that elevates cardiac risk.

-In women, is a primary guardian of vascular health.
+In women, estradiol is a primary guardian of vascular health.
 It promotes the production of nitric oxide, a molecule that signals the smooth muscles in artery walls to relax.
 This process, known as vasodilation, helps maintain healthy blood flow and regulate blood pressure.
-As estradiol levels fall during and post-menopause, this protective mechanism weakens.
+As estradiol levels fall during perimenopause and post-menopause, this protective mechanism weakens.

 The loss of this signaling can contribute to endothelial dysfunction, a condition where the inner lining of the blood vessels becomes less efficient at managing blood flow and preventing the formation of atherosclerotic plaques.
 This provides a clear biological rationale for the observed increase in cardiovascular events in women after menopause.